pnitijarasrat/note/programming-language/go/4-go-error-handling.md

 - built in function that regains control of a panicking goroutine
 - only useful inside deferred functions
 - during normal execution, recover returns nil
+- recover capture value given to panic and resume normal execution